-As we recognize Breast Cancer Awareness Month in October, Senior Medical Director of Oncology and Genetics at UnitedHealthcare, Dr. Jennifer Malin, shares five facts you may not know about detecting and preventing breast cancer.
+As we recognize Breast Cancer Awareness Month in October, Dr. Jennifer Malin, senior vice president and chief medical officer for Optum Health Solutions, shares five facts you may not know about detecting and preventing breast cancer.

-- Early diagnosis may be a game changer.
+1. Early diagnosis may be a game changer

-On average, the five-year breast cancer survival rate is 90 percent.
-For patients diagnosed with early-stage breast cancer, the five-year survival rate is close to 100 percent.
+On average, the five-year breast cancer survival rate is 90%.
+For patients diagnosed with early-stage breast cancer, the five-year survival rate is close to 100%.

 Roughly half of all women who get screening mammograms will have a false positive result in a 10-year period.
 That doesn’t mean you should skip the test.
 Most breast cancer is detected by mammogram before symptoms appear, Dr. Malin said, which is why mammography is so important.